Step-by-Step OPT Guide for International Students

 Employment While on OPT

-During your OPT period, you must work in a job related to your field of study.
-Your employment must be for at least 20 hours per week, considered full-time by the U.S. government.
-The work can be paid or unpaid as long as it does not violate labor laws.
+During your OPT period, you must work in a job directly related to your field of study.
+You are required to work at least 20 hours per week to maintain your status.
+Employment can be paid or unpaid, as long as it complies with U.S. labor laws.

 - Multiple short-term employers or gigs